Miguel Lavastida

 Miguel Antonio de Jesús Lavastida Fernández Palomares (July 4, 1821 – November 8, 1887) known professionally as Miguel Lavastida, was a Dominican politician, freemason and military man whose administrative career spanned several decades and multiple roles during the First Dominican Republic.

 He held various ministerial positions in the Dominican government, including minister of finance, interior and police, foreign affairs, and war and navy.
 His influence became particularly noticeable during the presidencies of Manuel de Regla Mota and Pedro Santana.
 In Santana's last administration, he held the position of minister secretary of state for foreign affairs, where he stood out notably.
-His diplomatic skills was such that it was compared to that of the Austrian imperial chancellor Klemens von Metternich.
+His diplomatic skills were such that they was compared to those of the Austrian imperial chancellor Klemens von Metternich.
 For this reason, the priest Gabriel Moreno del Christo nicknamed him "the Metternich of Santana.”

 Early life and family origins

 He was born on July 4, 1821, in the city of Santo Domingo.
 His father, Miguel Lavastida y Aguirre (1790–1830), was a captain of infantry militias during the España Boba, standing out as one of those who supported José Núñez de Cáceres in the ephemeral independence and died being a commissioner during the Haitian regime.
 Miguel Antonio's grandfather, Francisco Lavastida y Valladares, died in Caracas in 1812, while his grandmother, María Manuela Aguirre y López del Pulgar (1753–1839), came from a distinguished family.
 His paternal grandfather, Juan de Lavastida, a Peninsular public notary, settled on the island in 1753 and married Rosa Antonia Valladares, thus founding the Lavastida lineage in Santo Domingo.
 Miguel's mother, Francisca Fernández de Palomares, was the daughter of Colonel Esteban Palomares (1749–1801), a military man born in Oran, a Spanish city in North Africa, who rose to the rank of lieutenant colonel of infantry and commanded the Bánica barracks, bravely participating in the War of the Convention on the island.
 Francisca was married first to Juan de Alcalá, a Venezuelan from Cumaná and relative of Marshal Antonio José de Sucre, who was murdered by a slave.